VirologyCharite/gb2seq/README.md

 ## annotate-genome.py

 Produces JSON output with annotation information for a genome.
-Here's an example of the start of output for a Monkeypox genome.
+Here's an example of the start of output for a Monkeypox genome (note that the nucleotide sequences have been truncated to reduce output width):

 ```sh
 $ annotate-genome.py --aligner edlib --reference ON676708.1.gb --genome ChVir28389.fasta